Sirius XM Holdings Inc at Credit Suisse Communications Conferenc

 Douglas David Mitchelson - CrÃ©dit Suisse AG - Research Division - MD

 Good morning.
-Welcome to the next section of the 23rd Annual Credit Suisse Communications Conference.
-I'm Doug Mitchelson, the media and cable satellite and telecom analyst here at Credit Suisse.
-Very pleased to have with us this morning, Sean Sullivan, Executive Vice President and Chief Financial Officer of SiriusXM.
-Sean, thanks so much for joining us today.
+I'm Doug Mitchelson, Credit Suisse's media and cable satellite and wireless analyst.
+I'm pleased to have with us today Jennifer Witz, CEO of Sirius XM, for our next presentation.
+There'll be a fireside chat format.
+As you heard me say all day, my questions will probably run the entire length of the session.
+But if you by chance to do us waiting time, feel free to now any questions, and I'll try to squeeze them in.
+Jennifer, thanks so much for sharing some of your time with us today.

-Sean S. Sullivan - Sirius XM Holdings Inc. - Executive VP & CFO
+Jennifer C. Witz - Sirius XM Holdings Inc. - CEO & Director

 Questions and Answers:Douglas David Mitchelson - CrÃ©dit Suisse AG - Research Division - MD